gitimperior/gitimperior/README.md

-- 👋 Hi, I’m @gitimperior 0 knowledge on computing
+- 👋 Hi, I’m @gitimperior very passionate about technology especially in creating websites.
-- 👀 I’m interested in learning anything about computer:coding, websites, games, etc...
+- 👀 I’m interested in learning about websites and games.
-- 🌱 I’m currently learning what it takes to make a website...
+- 🌱 I’m learning through youtube, www3 and other free helps in making website.
-- 💞️ I’m looking to collaborate on website building and apps making...
-- 📫 How to reach me by my email...
-- what do I do now?
-Any one who can help?
+- Now I enrolled at Code Institue by London South Bank University.
+- I actively seek technology problems and think of a working solution to them, like when Sony PSP can access the internet for the first time and inputting website's address with the device was so cumbersome, I developed a "just-a-click" solution using a free tool to input your favourite website and view it on the PSP screen.
+This was before the touch screen and voice command era.
+I am seeking collaboration to other problem solvers out there as I have an idea that can be used in the future.

 <!---
 gitimperior/gitimperior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.